 - Topher Grace takes us inside the War Machine

 - Carly Rae Jepsen, Fleet Foxes and more: music from today's episode

 - Full Episode

 American Sign Language interpreter Holly Maniatty has a knack for going viral.
-Video clips of her interpreting the lyrics at a Snoop Dogg concert in New Orleans spread quickly through Facebook last week.
+Video clips of her interpreting the lyrics at a Snoop Dogg concert in New Orleans have been spreading quickly through Facebook recently.

-But it's not the first time the interpreter has been in the spotlight.
+But the interpreter has been in the spotlight for a few years now.
 Maniatty also displayed her acumen with interpreting hip-hop lyrics at a 2013 concert alongside legendary hip-hop crew Wu Tang Clan.

 However, Maniatty's commitment goes beyond the quickly fading attention span afforded to viral videos.

 Maniatty talks with q guest host Ali Hassan about the art and science of "performance interpreting" and gives insight into the experience and accessibility needs of deaf people at concerts and music festivals.